 And we are seeing some positive movement on this front with the shift toward DevSecOps.
 This next phase in the evolution of DevOps brings security into the DevOps process, making secure code an element of high quality code.

 Our SOSS reports also provide supporting data to the idea that multiple testing techniques are more effective than a single technology.
 A recent SOSS found that there are significant differences in the types of vulnerabilities that are discovered by looking at applications dynamically at runtime, as compared to static tests in a non-runtime environment.
 For instance, among the top 5 vulnerability categories we found during dynamic testing, two of them were not in the top 5 found by static, and one was not found by static at all.
 Clearly, only running static scans would leave some significant vulnerabilities unidentified.

 Static and dynamic analysis offer different strengths at unearthing different kinds of vulnerabilities.
 For example, dynamic testing may be better at picking up deployment configuration flaws, while static testing might find SQL injection flaws more easily.
 The point is that neither test alone is sufficient for application security.

 Cumulatively, these data points reveal that security testing, with multiple methods, remains a necessary step in securing your app layer and avoiding a damaging breach.
 Here’s how we can help:

-Veracode Static Analysis: Upload a single packaged application to the Veracode Application Security Platform to kick off a scan and get a pass/fail result.
+CA Veracode Static Analysis: Upload a single packaged application to the CA Veracode Application Security Platform to kick off a scan and get a pass/fail result.

-Veracode Security Program Management: Security program managers collaborate with their Veracode colleagues to coordinate on developer consultations, remediation advisory services and mitigation proposal reports.
+CA Veracode Security Program Management: Security program managers collaborate with their CA Veracode colleagues to coordinate on developer consultations, remediation advisory services and mitigation proposal reports.